 Bhastrika Pranayama (Bellows Breath) Precautions

-Along with knowing how to do Bellows Breath Pranayama, it is also necessary to learn about some precautions related to it, let us know what precaution a person should take while performing Bellows Breath Pranayama.
+Along with knowing how to do Bellows Breath Pranayama, it is also necessary to learn about some precautions related to it, let us know what precautions a person should take while performing Bellows Breath Pranayama.
 So now let’s know Who should not do Bhastrika Pranayama (Bellows Breath)?

 - If your recent appendix or any other surgery/surgery is not the case, you will be able to get the most out of your surgery.
 If the operation has taken place, consult your doctor before doing any yoga or exercise.